(7/6/98)

 story with no plot and no character growth.
 His plan is developmental—line

-is something wrong with you.
-Struggling with those problems is at the
+something wrong with you.
+Struggling with those problems is at the very

-we draw close to God, He will show us our weaknesses and through them
+draw close to God, He will show us our weaknesses and through them make

 moving